- Originally titled “Real Men and Real Women,” The S.A.F.E.R. program was born in Fall 1996 and housed in Peer Health Education.

 - On February 14th 2011, the Women’s Center changed its title to the Gender Equity Center and now housed Safer, Women’s Programs, and the new Men and Masculinity Programs.

-- In the summer of 2011, Safer became a stand-alone program in Student Life and Leadership.
+- In the summer of 2011, Safer became a stand-alone program in Student Life and Leadership and in 2012 became a confidential resource for survivors and loved ones.

 - The name was changed from the acronym Sexual Assault Free Environment Resource (S.A.F.E.R.) to Safer and became a part of the Dean of Students department.